Commentary: Is stagflation returning in 2022?

 President Joe Biden claims his “Build Back Better” tax-and-spend package will ‘transform the economy.’
 In reality, it represents an embrace of radical, socialist policies that will exacerbate increases in prices, labor shortages and supply chain disruptions Americans are facing.

 Make no mistake, the enormous expansions of government spending being proposed would cost families dearly.
-Americans will pay either through direct taxation, higher borrowing costs (as the government competes with businesses for available capital), or the hidden tax of inflation as the central bank purchases government debt.
-And inflation can be the most destructive and painful tax of all.
+Americans will pay either through direct taxation, higher borrowing costs, or the hidden tax of inflation as the central bank purchases government debt. and inflation can be the most destructive and painful tax of all.

 Joel Griffith is a research fellow in The Heritage Foundation’s Roe Institute for Economic Policy Studies.